peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 or holes.
 Subpaths that are holes have the opposite winding order (clockwise or counterclockwise) from the subpath that contains them.
-<li>To use this method, you must include the script
-"extras/path.js".
-Example:

-    <script type="text/javascript" src="extras/path.js"></script>

 </ul>

 #### Parameters